 The Citadel Youth Centre is a community-based youth service in Leith, Edinburgh, that has been working for decades with disadvantaged young people and their families.

-Matter of Focus has been working with Citadel to help evaluate their Big Lottery funded Families Project.
+Matter of Focus worked with Citadel to help evaluate their Big Lottery funded Families Project.

 It was agreed that we would devise and run a stakeholder survey online, and communicate with stakeholders to ensure neutrality.